 While there has been some progress, this has been inconsistent between companies and, even where targets have been reached, there is still much to do.

 Some progress has been made against gender diversity targets but it remains poor across many senior teams.
 In September 2020, Hampton Alexander Review reported that, for the first time more than a third of all board positions across all FTSE 350 companies are held by women – a rise of 3.8% in the last year.

 However, a more detailed look at the data shows that 41% of individual FTSE 350 companies have not reached 33% female representation and 18 boards within the FTSE 250 only have one female board member.
 One remains an all-male board.

 Likewise, when we focus on ethnic diversity, there is still significant under-representation and little improvement.

-Figures from Green Park shows that only 3% of FTSE 100 board members were BAME leaders – no improvement since 2014.
-In 47 of the FTSE 100 companies, there is no ethnical minority representation at board or executive director level.
+Figures from Green Park shows that only 3% of FTSE 100 board members were from ethnic minorities – no improvement since 2014.
+In 47 of the FTSE 100 companies, there is no ethnic minority representation at board or executive director level.

 And a report from Colour of Power shows that just 4.7% of the UK’s most powerful roles in the country are filled by non-white individuals, compared to the 13% proportion of the UK population.

 Across the other seven protected characteristics covered by the 2010 Equality Act (age, disability, gender reassignment, marriage or civil partnerships, pregnancy and maternity, religion or beliefs, and sexual orientation), even accessing data is problematic.

-According to data from the Financial Reporting Council, only one or two of the FTSE 100 companies are reporting on these figures – something which highlights the need for diversity to be considered in its widest context.
+According to a report from the Financial Reporting Council, only one or two of the FTSE 100 companies are reporting on these figures – something which highlights the need for diversity to be considered in its widest context.